osman144/js-notes/7-sorting/3-insertion-sort.md

 # Insertion Sort
 Builds up the sort by gradually creating a larger left half which is always sorted.
 We take one element and insert it in the right place in the sorted part.
-One advantage over bubble and selection sort is that it is good when data is getting appended over time.
+One advantage over bubble and selection sort is that it is good when the data is nearly sorted.

 ## Complexity
 1. Time